-Bangladesh's ability to diversify its exports, improve productivity and avoid the middleincome trap will depend on the willingness and capacity of Bangladeshi firms to adopt new technology and business processes.
+Bangladesh's ability to diversify its exports, improve productivity and avoid the middleincome trap will depend on the willingness and capacity of Bangladeshi firms to adopt machinery and equipment n.e.c, wood and products of wood and cork, except furniture, tobacco products new technology and business processes.
 In the RMG industry, the changing nature of global demand, such as the growing importance of online sales and green production, is putting a premium on technological change.
 The industry will increasingly need to go for automation, robotics, ICT systems for supply chain management, and adoption of green production and circularity practices.
 Technology adoption is also going to be important for other sectors.